CSCfi/hpc-containers/index.md

 apptainer exec <flags> app.sif <command> <arguments>
 ```

-We use flags to specify bind mounts and environment variables for the runtime.

-Environment variables

-* `--env` to set environment variables
-* `--cleanenv` to avoid passing environment variables from the host
+We can use `--env` flag to set environment variables and `--cleanenv` to avoid passing environment variables from the host.

-Bind mounts

-* `--bind` to bind mount directories
-* `--no-home` to disable binding home directory
+For bind mounts, we can use `--bind` to bind mount directories and `--no-home` to disable binding home directory.

 The container filesystem is read-only at runtime, therefore, make sure that your program does not attempt to write files to the container at runtime.
 Instead, write files to the bind mounted directories with write permission.